State Farm Insurance.

 1) There's the whole thing about referring to an adult woman as a girl.
 That conversation has been going on for decades.
 I don't think I need to say any more about it in this post.

-2) It caters to a sense of entitlement, specifically entitled to women.
+2) It caters to a sense of entitlement, specifically men entitled to women.
 Do we really think that the woman in 4e is happy about being summoned from her space at the whim of this guy?
-She does give a coquettish smile when she "appears," but I attribute that to the director and/or writer.
+She does give a coquettish smile when she "appears," but I attribute that to the director.

 ". . .
 State Farm is there.
 With a sandwich."
-Does this sound at all like, "Hey woman, go make me a sandwich (while I sit on the couch)."?
+Does this sound at all like, "Hey woman, go make me a sandwich."? (

 3) Rape culture is based on the idea that men are entitled to do whatever they want with women and, to a somewhat lesser degree, women are compliant and even happy to participate.

 4) The agent.
-When the hot tub is introduced, with the implicit purpose that the "girl in 4e" would like nothing better than to strip down to her skivvies with these three men who she doesn't even know (you'd think if they even had a passing acquaintance they'd at least use her name) and jump in, the agent gives a nod of approval and says, "Niiiiiccce."
+When the hot tub is introduced, with the implicit purpose that the "girl in 4e" would like nothing better than to strip down with these three men she doesn't even know (you'd think if they even had a passing acquaintance they'd at least use her name) and jump in, the agent gives a nod of approval and says, "Nice."

 Filing the claim and fixing the window in a quick and efficient manner?
 That's selling insurance.
 The sandwich, the girl from 4e, and the hot tub?
 That's selling something else.